-Unassigned Fund Balance is the residual classification for the general fund.
-This classification represents fund balance that has not been assigned to other fund balance and that has not been restricted, committed, or assigned to specific purposes within the general fund.
+9. Unassigned Fund Balance is the residual classification for the general fund.
+This classification represents fund balance that has not been assigned to any other fund balance classification.
 The general fund is the only fund that shall report a positive unassigned fund balance amount.